daviddev90/daviddev90.github.io/_posts/2023-08-02-LeetCode_Javascript~1_-_Two_Sum.md

 - Space complexity: $O(1)$.
   The space required does not depend on the size of the input array, so only constant space is used.

-### Attempt 2

-#### My Solution
+### Improved Solution

-I wrote the javascript code as follows, referring to Python and Java answers provided by the editorial description.
+I improved my code as follows, referring to Python and Java answers provided by the editorial description.

-The key point is to use Map, in order to loop just once.
+The key point is to use 'Map' to loop just once.

 As the code loops through the 'nums' array, it calculates the difference between the current number and the target.
-If this difference is already present in the Map, it returns the indices of the current number and the mapped value, otherwise, the current number and its index are stored in the Map for future iterations.
+If this difference is already present in the Map, it returns the indices of the current number and the mapped value.
+Otherwise, the current number and its index are stored in the Map for future iterations.

 ``` javascript
 /**